Looking for a business loan? Check out these 8 government loan schemes EXCLUSIVE for Indian women in business!

-Know about rights of women in the workplace- rights related to working in shifts, safety and more as lawfully provided by the Government of India.
+Know about women's rights at workplace in India - related to working in shifts, safety and more as lawfully provided by the Govt of India.

-Know the rights of women related to equal employment, working in shifts, maternity, safety and more as lawfully provided by the Government of India.
+What are the women’s rights at the workplace in India related to equal employment, working in shifts, maternity benefits, safety and more as lawfully provided by the Government of India?

 Studies have shown that an average person spends more than 90,000 hours of the day at the workplace.
 Don’t you think any place where you spend such a significant chunk of your life should be a place where your safety, health, rights and dignity are taken care of?

-Well, the Indian Government thinks so too, which is why there are a plethora of laws that have been enacted to protect you – Women – and rights of women at workplace.
+Well, the Indian Government thinks so too, which is why there are a plethora of laws that have been enacted to protect you – Women – and women’s rights at the workplace.
 But there is no point in having these laws in place until and unless you know what they are and how you can put them to use for your interests and protection.

 Similarly, a company cannot have a policy to not hire women unless some law prohibits it.
 So the next time you feel your employer is unfairly denying you a promotion, or a company is refusing to hire you because you are a woman, don’t forget to remind them about your fundamental rights guaranteed by the Constitution.

 This premium content is for registered users only.
 Please login in to continue or register if you do not have a Women’s Web account yet.